-Here's a rundown of five business types that readily embrace DaaS:
+Here's a rundown of seven business types that readily embrace DaaS:

 Young and rapid-growth businesses tend to burn through a lot of cash as they invest heavily in R&D and customer acquisition initiatives.
-Many are cash negative and have little to invest in administrative overheads including purchase of expensive servers to connect to remote locations.
-DaaS allows such businesses to use cloud-based solutions in their back office pretty much they way they use cloud services such Office 365, Salesforce's CRM or SAP's ERP.
-Further, this allows the businesses to forego hiring extra staff to run their virtual desktop infrastructure, including servers and the software/services that run them.
+Many are cash negative and have little to invest in administrative overheads including the purchase of expensive servers to connect to remote locations.
+DaaS allows such businesses to use cloud-based solutions in their back-office the way they use cloud services such as Office 365, Salesforce's CRM or SAP's ERP.
+Furthermore, this allows the business to forego hiring extra staff to run their virtual desktop infrastructure, including servers and the software/services that run them.

 Realtors and property management companies tend to have operations in multiple cities or states.
 Being able to access data in a central repository from remote locations to update, add or remove properties is a big plus for such companies.
 DaaS makes this possible, not to mention that it makes it a breeze for the company to add seasonal workers and contractors.

 The consumerization wave of five years ago saw many companies allow their employees to bring along their personal tablets and smartphones and use them for work purposes.
-Key BYOD benefits include higher productivity, better employee satisfaction and cost savings.
+Key benefits of working remote include higher productivity, better employee satisfaction, and cost savings.
 Despite these attractions, many businesses report that security remains the biggest challenge for this model.
 These include:

 DaaS can help mitigate security issues while still allowing companies that choose to let their employees work from home or in the office with a virtual desktop from their own devices.